mihaelacr/pydeeplearn/README.md

   * If you still have questions, pop me an email or a message.

 ## Future and current work
- I am currently working on completing the CNN implementation and also considering adding an LSTM implementation.
-If anyone has a specific feature request, please let me know.
+For the future plans that I have for the library please see the TODO.txt file.
+Note that currently pydeeplearn is a side project for me and some features might take some time to implement.

+If you want a feature implemeneted, please either send a pull request or let me know.
+I will do my best to get it up and running for you.

 ## How to install dependencies